bradsmart1998/Asteroids_Visualisation/README.md

 ![image](https://user-images.githubusercontent.com/114998403/221424041-86ad1a71-5fcf-4196-b503-cb7cd3e14c4a.png)

-In the next step we created final dataframe.
+Finally, we created our final dataframe by selecting the rows that we want and re-naming the columns that we had.
+This was now ready to be loaded and housed in a database.

 ![image](https://user-images.githubusercontent.com/115423610/220763488-f88d34e5-884b-4964-afac-ae3637cfb544.png)